 [Section 53 inserted by No. 94 of 1984 s.
 34.]

-54. Qualifications for and basis of registration of organisations of employers
+54. Organisations of employers, which can be registered

 (1) Subject to this Act, an unregistered organisation consisting of 2 or more employers who —

 (a) have, in the aggregate throughout the 6 months immediately preceding the date of application for registration employed on an average, taken per month, not less than 200 employees; and